WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    By enabling ACL, all users are prohibited from accessing anything within a given project unless you add the permissions for them to do that.
+    By enabling ACL, all users are prohibited from accessing anything within a given project, unless you add the permissions for them to do just that.

 You can limit user's access to individual projects.
-This feature is enabled by :guilabel:`Access control` at Project configuration.
+This feature is turned on by :guilabel:`Access control` in the configuration of each respective project.
 This automatically creates several groups for this project, see :ref:`groups`.

-There are following choices for :guilabel:`Access control`:
+The following choices exist for :guilabel:`Access control`:

 Public
     Publicly visible and translatable
 Protected
-    Publicly visible but translatable only for selected users Private
+    Publicly visible, but translatable only for selected users Private
     Visible and translatable only for selected users Custom